‘SNL’s’ Michael Che Thinks Boston Is Racist Because He Wasn’t Let Into A Bar

 — The Boston Globe (@BostonGlobe) March 25, 2017

 The Boston Globe reports that Che told the audience that he received a lot of hateful comments on social media after he made his controversial statement.
-He had this to say to one woman who got particularly upset with him:
+He had this to say to one woman who got particularly upset with him.

 “Talk to your closest black friend and ask them to explain it to you.”